The Complete Yoga Flexibility Guide: Props, Tips & Beginner Routines

 Your Personalized Recommendations ✨

-Building a Flexible Practice with This Yoga Flexibility Guide
+Building a Flexible Practice with Yoga Strength Training

 Now that you’ve got your yoga props for stretching, this step-by-step yoga guide will help you put them into practice daily.
 With consistent effort, gentle yoga sequences for flexibility can unlock deeper movement while keeping you safe with props.
 Consistency is key—short sessions work wonders!

-• Morning (10 min): Use your mat for Reclined Hand-to-Big-Toe Pose with a strap to wake up hamstrings.
+• Morning (10 min): Reclined Hand-to-Big-Toe Pose with a strap to wake up hamstrings.
 Sit on a block for a seated forward fold.

 • Mid-Day (15 min): Counteract sitting with blocks in Standing Forward Fold and a bolster for a supported backbend.